woollysocks/woollysocks.github.io/index.md

 title: Nikita Nangia
 ---

-Hi there!
-I'm a fourth-year PhD student at New York University's Center for Data Science (CDS) where I am advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
-My research is in on machine learning and natural language processing, with a focus on crowdsourcing methodologies for high quality NLU data.
-You can reach me at <nikitanangia@nyu.edu>.
+Hi!
+I'm an NLP researcher with a PhD in Data Science from New York University's Center for Data Science (CDS) where I was advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/); I just completed my doctorate in May 2024.
+My research has focused on data-creation and crowdsourcing methodologies for NLP model evaluation, with a focus on pre-trained LLMs.
+I'm currently on the job market!
+And you can reach me at <nikitanangia@nyu.edu>.

 In 2018, I got my Masters degree in Data Science at NYU.
-Prior to that, I did R&D for a few year at a start-up (which no longer exists) after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
+Prior to that, I did R&D for a few year at a start-up after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
 While in the Physics world, I studied and researched in experimental high energy.

 ### Publications
 Here's my _[Google scholar](https://scholar.google.com/citations?user=DoXtjzcAAAAJ&hl=en&oi=ao)_ for an up-to-date list of publications.